appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 The `ssort` action can be used to

-- bufferize events for a given duration
+- Bufferize events for a given duration
-- Send then downstream one by one sorted based on a field.
+- Send them downstream one by one sorted based on a field.

 Let's take for example `(ssort {:duration 10 :field :time})`.
 For this input: